voukatas/Commander/README.md

 ## Obfuscation
-The python Agent offers obfuscation using a basic AES ECB encryption and base64 encoding Edit the obfuscator.py file and change the 'key' value to a 16 char lenght key in order to create a custom payload.
+The python Agent offers obfuscation using a basic AES ECB encryption and base64 encoding

+Edit the obfuscator.py file and change the 'key' value to a 16 char length key in order to create a custom payload.
 The output of the new agent can be found in Agents/obs_agent.py

 You can run it like this:
 ```
 python3 obfuscator.py